tekkydave/AAF2/readme.txt

 See the Wiki section of this project for detailed build instructions.

+I have only tested the Ascom Driver on Windows 7 32-bit and 64-bit systems but it should work fine on any Windows version with the correct
+ASCOM Platform installed.
+If you have any comments or suggestions please feed them back via the SourceForge project pages.

 Changes in Version 2.4.0
 ------------------------
 Enhancements:
 * The Arduino sketch has the following changes:
    - Amended to step the motor in single half-steps not 8 per unit.
 (One unit is a single step from the driver/application's point of view).
-     The number of half-steps to execute per unit of movement is set in MOTOR_STEPS_PER_DRIVER_STEP Set this to 8 (default) to keep the existing behaviour.
+     The number of half-steps to execute per unit of movement is set in #define MOTOR_STEPS_PER_DRIVER_STEP Set this to 8 (default) to keep the existing behaviour.
 If you want finer movement lower it as required (may need some experimentation).

    - Moved user-configurable parameters to a single block at top of code for easier location / modification